lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 ## Replication Instructions

 If you already have Python installed, review the installation to verify that your version of Python is compatible with Django.
-Afterwards, [click here to skip ahead](#install-and-setup-virtual-environment).
+Afterward, [click here to skip ahead](#install-and-setup-virtual-environment).

 ---